 Once the cocoons are harvested, you will need to store them without washing, since these are not waterproof.
 The cocoons should be stored in a Beeguard bag or any transparent and breathable bag.
 You can transfer this to your garage where it will be kept until it is time for incubation.

 Just like honeybees and other summer bees, leafcutter bees faced serious dangers from diseases and predators.
 They face similar enemies as mason bees even though there exist some clear differences.

 A sure way to attain bee health in leafcutter bees is by continuously monitoring and maintaining the bee house.
 Proper management of the bee house and the leafcutter bees will help eliminate most of the pests, parasites and diseases that affect the bees.
-With proper harvesting, storage and cleaning, leafcutter bees can be guaranteed of enjoying a good health.
-All these will help prevent disease and pest build-up and spread, consequently boosting the wellbeing of the bees.
+With proper harvesting, storage and cleaning, leafcutter bees can be guaranteed of enjoying good health.
+All these will help prevent disease and pest build-up and spread, consequently boosting the well-being of the bees.

 The main parasites that attack leafcutter bees have been categorized into two as explained below:

 Also referred to as kleptoparasites, these will steal food from the developing leafcutter larva and in some instances eat the larva.
 These mothers of the parasites will lay their eggs inside the leafcutter bee cocoon.
 This will gorge on the food deposits intended for the leafcutter larva and mature faster.
-Examples of these include dried fruit moth, the Indian meal moth, carpet beetles, blister beetles, checkered flower beetles,
+Examples of these include the dried fruit moth, the Indian meal moth, carpet beetles, blister beetles, checkered flower beetles,